 From antibiotics to chemotherapy, modern pharmaceuticals transformed the experience of illness in the 20th century.

-From antibiotics to chemotherapy, modern pharmaceuticals transformed the experience of illness in the 20th century.
 Kiran Mazumdar-Shaw, the founder and chairman of Biocon, Ltd., joins us for a discussion of how the global business of pharmaceuticals is changing the culture of science in India.
 But while modern “wonder drugs” have saved countless lives, they have a left a more complicated legacy well beyond the doctor’s office.

-A commentary by David Caruso, program manager for biomedical sciences and technologies at the Institute’s Center for Contemporary History and Policy, explores the far-reaching effects of pharmaceuticals in social, economic, and political history.
+A commentary by David Caruso, director of the Institute’s Center for Oral History, explores the far-reaching effects of pharmaceuticals in social, economic, and political history.

 00:00 Opening Credits